mesosphere/dcos-docs-site/pages/services/edge-lb/1.0.0/cli-reference/dcos-edgelb-ping/index.md

 ---

 # Description
 Test the readiness of the Edge-LB API server.
+A successful result is the string `pong`.
+Will return an HTTP error if the API is not yet available.

 # Usage